gavinlyonsrepo/Display_Lib_RPI/extra/doc/fonts/README.md

 A new ASCII font must have following font structure.
 First 4 bytes are control bytes followed by **horizontally** addressed font data.
+Also the fonts character width (or x-size) must be divisible evenly by 8.

 ```
 // Example Font